miyuki/gcc-scripts/README.md

 [build.py](build.py) is a shortcut for running GCC build from scratch.
 Essentially it runs configure and make with various commonly used options.

+Run

+    $ ./build.py -h

+to get full list of options.

 ### Usage examples

 Build the compiler proper for C and C++ languages (native):